-Testosterone cypionate is a form of hormone replacement therapy, but, like any medicine, it can lead to unwanted changes in your body.
+Testosterone cypionate is a form of hormone replacement therapy that can lead to unwanted changes in your body.

-In this article, I will provide you with everything you need to know about this medication.
+In this article, I will provide everything you need about this medication.

 Keep on reading.